 Font Utilities

-Custom fonts bundled in asset/font are registered with matplotlib on import, so they are available without manual configuration. fs and fw are small helpers for offsetting the global rcParams font size/weight, and the gallery utility plot_fonts previews every installed family.
+Custom fonts bundled in asset/font are registered with matplotlib on import, so they are available without manual configuration.
+Scaling helpers fs, fw, and lw offset the global rcParams base values; plot_fonts previews every installed family.

 plot_fonts(font_dir=None, ncols=3, font_size=11)